JGCRI/gcam-doc/dev-guide/rapid_parse.md

 ```

 #### XMLParseHelper::tagsMatch
-When looping each XML element we need to figure out which Data member variable that element matches up with (if any).
+When looping over each XML element we need to figure out which Data member variable that element matches up with (if any).
 For SIMPLE and ARRAY type Data members it is straightforward, just check if the data name matches the node name of the current XML.
 ```
 // Specialization for non-containers template<typename DataType>